esgn/istsos-docker/README.md

     $ cd istsos-docker
     $ docker compose-up

-ISTsos admin interface will be available at http://localhost/istsos/admin.
+istSOS admin interface will be available at http://localhost/istsos/admin.
 Register database with the following information:

     user : pdm